 Favourite Cake: Black Forest gâteau

 I joined Sunday as a studio assistant a year after graduating from UAL.
-Two and a half years later, there have been two more studio assistants and I’m now a senior designer, working on some of the same content marketing projects and some shiny new ones that we’ve picked up along the way.
+Four and a half years later, there have been a few more studio assistants and I’m now a deputy art director, working on some of the same content marketing projects and some shiny new ones that we’ve picked up along the way.

 Perfect Sunday: One followed by a bank holiday Monday.

 Favourite cake: Heston Blumenthal’s exploding chocolate gateau

 As far back as I can remember, I always wanted to work with words.
 To me, working with words was better than being president of the United States.
 The dream came (sort of) true and I worked for various magazines (some best forgotten) before going freelance.
 After a short stint at Sunday, I fell in love with the place and the people and decided to stay.
 They tolerate me still.

 Little known fact: George Best once offered me his autograph.
 I declined.